jbhopkins/bioxtasraw/docs/source/manual/The_Manipulation_Panel_and_Main_Plot_Window.rst

 Items are saved in a standard format with three columns of data.
 These columns have listed headers, and are Q, I, and Error in I respectively.
 Depending on your settings, at the bottom (default) or top of the file there will be a “Header”.
-This header contains any information loaded as ‘Header’ i nformation from the image or separate header file, the normalization factor, any notes you made in the Notes section of the information box, any analysis results (such as Rg, MW), and the manipulation history saved by the averaging, subtracting, merging, rebinning, and interpolating functions (see following sections).
+This header contains any information loaded as ‘Header’ information from the image or separate header file, the normalization factor, any notes you made in the Notes section of the information box, any analysis results (such as Rg, MW), and the manipulation history saved by the averaging, subtracting, merging, rebinning, and interpolating functions (see following sections).